 The National Insurance Institute pays a monthly child allowance to families living in Israel who have children up to the age of 18.
 The allowance is aimed at helping the family with the expenses entailed in raising their children, and it is paid regardless of the amount of the family's income.

 In most cases, the allowance is paid automatically, according with the information transferred to the NII by the hospital after the birth, and it is not necessary to submit a claim.
 However, there are cases in which the family does have to submit a claim.
 Further information can be found in how to submit a claim.

 Single-parent families and large families (4 or more children) who receive a subsistence benefit from the NII are entitled to a study grant, paid annually, at the beginning of the school year, for children aged 6-18.

-For the explanation of the program click here.
+For an explanation of the program, click here.

 Family in which the two spouses are living with their childrenThe allowance is paid to the mother.
 Therefore, it is deposited in the bank account in the mother's name, or in a joint account of both parents.